TDStrasser/KookaBlockly-Reference/docs/source/actuators.rst

 The block has three parameters:

-1. A dropdown block to selected which Pin the servo's control signal is connected to.
+1. A dropdown block to select which Pin the servo's control signal is connected to.
-   A string block can also be used instead of the drop-down selector blocks and the name of the Pin typed into the block.
+   A string block can also be used instead of the drop-down selector block and the name of the Pin typed into the block.

 2. The angle, in degrees, to which the servo is to rotate.
 3. The time, in seconds, over which the rotation will occur.